 Weber began his professional coaching career as the Assistant Coach with the Orlando Solar Bears of the International Hockey League (IHL) in 1999.
 In his second season in Orlando, he helped the team win the Turner Cup Championship after making it to the final the year prior.
 Weber also has lengthy experience as an AHL Head Coach in the Florida Panthers organization for the Rochester Americans in 2010-11 and San Antonio Rampage from 2011-2014.
 Most recently, Weber returned to Rochester, NY and spent last season as an Assistant Coach for the Buffalo Sabres AHL affiliate.
 In addition, Weber was the Head Coach for Medvescak Zagreb of the KHL for the first part of the 2014-15 season before finishing the year with the Coventry Blaze of the EIHL in Great Britain.
 In 2015-16, Weber returned to Coventry and won the EIHL playoff title, his fourth championship overall and third as a head coach.

-Weber is joined in Georgia by his wife Angie and one year old son EJ.
+Weber now resides in Duluth, GA with his wife Angie and two year old son EJ.

 Brady Leisenring was named the Gladiators Assistant Coach on September 8, 2017.
 Leisenring joins the coaching staff after spending two seasons as the assistant coach of Esbjerg Energy (Denmark).